microsoft/azure-maven-plugins/azure-spring-cloud-maven-plugin/QUICKSTART.md

 ### Prerequisite

-- Azure Subscription, which has been whitelisted to access Azure Managed Service for Spring Cloud
+- Azure Subscription, which has been whitelisted to access Azure Managed Service for Spring Apps
 - JDK 8 installed on your local machine
 - Maven 3.0 and above installed on your local machine